etwk/blog/content/lists/books.md

 - [ ] Everything Must Go: The Stories We Tell About The End of the World #must
 - [ ] A Brief History Of Everyone Ever Lived #must
 - [ ] Hitler and Stalin: The Tyrants and the Second World War #must
-- [ ] The Dawn of Everything: A New History of Humanity
+- [ ] The Dawn of Everything: A New History of Humanity (David Graeber, David Wengrow) #must
 - [ ] Affluence Without Abundance: What We Can Learn from the World's Most Successful Civilisation #must
 - [ ] The Chalice and the Blade: Our History, Our Future
 - [ ] The Superhero Reader (University Press of Mississippi) #must